 To date, no Whale Sanctuary established under the ICRW has implemented a management plan.
 The lack of such plans has however not prevented these sanctuaries from being useful for whale conservation as originally proposed.
-While it is obviously impossible to draft specific management measures before any area is defined and agreed as a Sanctuary, there are nevertheless many benefits in preparing an adequate management plan which can take into account national and regional whale conservation measures, and integrate efforts at the ocean basin level once the South Atlantic Whale Sanctuary is adopted.
+While it is obviously impossible to draft specific management measures before any area is defined and agreed as a Sanctuary, there are nevertheless many benefits in preparing an adequate management plan proposal which can take into account national and regional whale conservation measures, as well as integrate efforts at the ocean basin level once the South Atlantic Whale Sanctuary is adopted.

-The establishment of the proposed Sanctuary would, therefore, be followed by the development of a management plan to address protection during vulnerable phases of the whales' life-cycles and important habitats.
-The management plan would be proposed through liaison with member and non-member coastal States bordering the Sanctuary and relevant national, regional or international bodies, including, as appropriate, the development of proposals for the zoning of the Sanctuary into areas with differing levels of protection for whales.
-These shall take into account:
+The establishment of the proposed Sanctuary would, therefore, be followed by the implementation of a management plan (please see Annex I of this document for suggestions as to possible content) to address protection during vulnerable phases of the whales' life cycles and important habitats.
+The eventual management plan must be informed by contributions from coastal States bordering the Sanctuary and relevant national, regional or international bodies, including, as appropriate, the development of proposals for the zoning of the Sanctuary into areas with differing levels of protection for whales.
+These could take into account factors such as:

-- a scientific evaluation of the conservation needs of each whale species/population in each area, including the level of known or potential threats; - the status of each whale population (e.g. depleted with little recovery; depleted with rapid recovery; not thought to be depleted, or unknown); - the habitat usage of each species in each area, including for feeding, breeding and migration, and the identification of critical habitat; - existing research programs and opportunities for future research and cooperation in each area; - existing areas of whale habitat protection already established by coastal States in the Sanctuary and its current or potential exchanges and synergies; - existing coastal State policies with regard to the management of marine resources in waters under their national jurisdiction and the potentials for synergy, resource pooling and cooperative exchange, and their sovereign rights as asserted by the United Nations Convention on the Law of the Sea.
+- A scientific evaluation of the conservation needs of whale species/populations in each area, including the level of known or potential threats; - The status of whale populations (e.g. depleted with little recovery; depleted with rapid recovery; not thought to be depleted, or unknown); - The habitat usage of species, including feeding, breeding and migration, and the identification of critical habitats; - Existing research programs and opportunities for future research and cooperation; - Existing areas of whale habitat protection already established by coastal States in the Sanctuary and its current or potential exchanges and synergies; - Existing coastal State policies in regards to the management of marine resources in waters under their national jurisdiction and the potential for synergy, resource pooling and cooperative exchange, and their sovereign rights as asserted by the United Nations Convention on the Law of the Sea.

-It is noteworthy that some of the intended cooperative synergies already occur at the level of jurisdictional waters of some coastal States in the region; for instance, in Uruguay an internationally recognized UNESCO Biosphere Reserve in Rocha and Maldonado States encompasses Southern Right Whale habitat, for which management planning several whale researchers from countries in the region are actively contributing.
+It is noteworthy that some of the intended cooperative synergies already occur at the level of jurisdictional waters of some coastal States in the region; for instance, in Uruguay an internationally recognized UNESCO Biosphere Reserve in Rocha and Maldonado States encompasses Southern Right Whale habitats, to which several whale researchers from countries in the region are actively contributing.
 In September 2004, a network was created to promote regional cooperation on marine protected areas which include relevant cetacean habitats.
-The SAWS proposal intends to extend such active cooperation to scopes beyond national jurisdictions and reinforce existing links among scientists, managers and other stakeholders.
+The SAWS proposal aims to extend such active cooperation to scopes beyond national jurisdictions and to reinforce existing links among scientists, managers and other stakeholders.

-While the proposed Sanctuary encompasses both coastal and high seas areas, and international cooperation is needed to monitor some offshore regions, coastal monitoring of cetaceans does contribute invaluable data for research and should be included in any management plan initiative.
-The integration of geographically-based research cooperation networks is an essential tool for the achievement of Sanctuary objectives.
-In this regard, strandings networks, such as those already established in Brazil and which cover more than 4,500 Km of coastline through the work of 23 governmental and non-governmental institutions, can be integrated in a Sanctuary monitoring program in a cost-effective manner.
+While the proposed Sanctuary encompasses both coastal and high seas areas, international cooperation is needed to monitor some offshore regions, coastal monitoring of cetaceans provides invaluable data for research and should be included in any management plan initiative.
+The integration of geographically- based research cooperation networks is an essential tool for the achievement of the Sanctuary's objectives.
+In this regard, stranding networks, such as those already established in

+Brazil and which cover more than 4,500 Km of coastline through the work of 23 governmental and non-governmental institutions, can be integrated in a Sanctuary monitoring program in a cost-effective manner.

-It is understood that, in accordance with the provisions of the proposed Sanctuary, any such plan shall not imply an interference with the sovereign rights of coastal States, but rather will represent an opportunity for cooperation and shared benefits, recognizing the importance of national roles in safeguarding the common heritage represented by whale species and populations of the South Atlantic.
+It is understood that, in accordance with the provisions of the proposed Sanctuary, its management plan shall not imply an interference with the sovereign rights of coastal States, but will rather represent an opportunity for cooperation and shared benefits, recognizing the importance of national roles in safeguarding the common heritage represented by whale species and populations of the South Atlantic.